Ambroglio/Ambroglio/README.md

 I'm French and I'm currently an Enterprise Architect at Adeo Services in aprenticeship for my last year of Master in Business Informatics !

+I'm quite curious and eager to learn, always.

 I'm interested in many different things, such as programming (of course) but also discovering and learning different cultures and languages (Spanish and Korean for example) !

 I read a lot too (French Classics mostly, such as Les Rougon-Macquart, by Emile Zola, ever heard about ?).